 Mencken (aka, the “Sage of Baltimore”) was one of the leading cultural critics of American society throughout most of the early part of the twentieth century.
 Mencken was a journalist, editor, essayist, and satirist who spent most of his life in Baltimore, Maryland.
 He was known for his humor and wit and never missed an opportunity to criticize ignorance, intolerance, fraud, and organized religion (mostly fundamentalist Christianity).

-Mencken was well read and popular throughout the 1920s, however, during the depression and World War II Mencken lost favor with many Americans.
+Mencken was well read and popular throughout the 1920s; however, during the depression and World War II Mencken lost favor with many Americans.

 Quote: “Such obscenities as the forthcoming trial of the Tennessee evolutionist, if they serve no other purpose, at least call attention dramatically to the fact that enlightenment, among mankind, is very narrowly dispersed.
 It is common to assume that human progress affects everyone—that even the dullest man, in these bright days, knows more than any man of, say, the Eighteenth Century, and is far more civilized.
 This assumption is quite erroneous.
 The men of the educated minority, no doubt, know more than their predecessors, and of some of them, perhaps, it may be said that they are more civilized … but the great masses of men, even in this inspired republic, are precisely where the mob was at the dawn of history.
 They are ignorant, they are dishonest, they are cowardly, they are ignoble.
 They know little if anything that is worth knowing, and there is not the slightest sign of a natural desire among them to increase their knowledge.”
 (Homo Neanderthalensis, 1925)